ngohgia/chest-xray-segmentation/README.md

 By Gia Ngo, Matthew Pool, Jianlin Zhou

-Predict bounding boxes of lung opacities in chest X-ray imagesi using UNet with encoder backbone transfered from ResNet34
+Predict bounding boxes of lung opacities in chest X-ray images using UNet with encoder backbone transfered from ResNet34

 ![Overview](/images/overview.png)